MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.CArray.api.md

 ```

 #### Brief
-Searches for all the occurrences of an item within the array and if found removes the all.
+Searches for all the occurrences of an item within the array and if found removes them all.

 Since the array is static, it can not shrink in size.
 Instead elements are copied around and the free spaces are default constructed.

 #### Parameters
 > *item* => the item to delete
 #### Returns
-> the number of items deleted
+> the number of deleted items
 ***

 ### DeleteIndex